Megha31Solanki/megha/README.md

 Visualization of results (grayscale vs. predicted color)

 Gradio Interface (optional) for web-based testing
+🧠 Model Architecture
+The model is a Convolutional Neural Network (CNN) designed to learn the mapping from grayscale images to their colored counterparts.
+It consists of several convolutional layers followed by activation functions and upsampling layers to reconstruct the color image.​

+🏋️ Training
+To train the model, run the training script:​

+python train.py
+The training parameters are set as follows:​

+Epochs: 3

+Learning Rate: 0.001

+Batch Size: 32

+Device: CUDA if available, else CPU​

+📊 Visualization
+After training, you can visualize the results using the provided visualization script:​

+python visualize.py
+This will display a set of grayscale images alongside their colorized versions.

 🌐 Web Demo (Optional)
 To run a browser-based demo using Gradio: